 Real Opportunities for Service in Education (ROSE)

 At San Domenico the values of service and social justice are central to our Dominican mission.
-All students take the social justice course in their junior year as a religious studies requirement which helps students develop a systemic approach to understanding the social and environmental challenges of our day.
+All students take the social justice course in their junior year as an Ethics, Philosophy, and World Religions requirement which helps students develop a systemic approach to understanding the social and environmental challenges of our day.
 As students explore a wide range of contemporary issues, from the ramifications of the global economy to human rights, they are challenged to develop an integrated understanding of the social, political, ecological, and economic dimensions of striving for justice in the modern world through a variety of readings and projects, classroom involvement, and attending on-campus events.

-A vital facet of the junior year is the design of a service learning project.
+A vital facet of the junior year is the design and implementation of a service learning project.
 San Domenico students are not simply “helping” by volunteering, or logging volunteer hours.
-ROSE is a two-year commitment to an issue with reciprocal benefits for both the community and the student.
-The project begins when the student writes an Action Plan where she identifies a justice issue that will be the focus of her project.
-She proceeds to research the systemic roots of this issue by addressing the following:
+The Real Opportunities for Service Education (ROSE) Project is a two-year commitment to an issue with reciprocal benefits for both the community and the student.
+The project begins when the student writes an Action Plan to identify a justice issue that will be the focus of his or her project.
+The student proceeds to research the systemic roots of this issue by addressing the following: